 When in upon another plate, another great delight,

-Smooth white dripping carefully spread on rectangles of thin-cut bread
+Smooth white dripping, carefully spread on lovely thin-cut bread,

 Is offered round to eager hands before it's time for bed.